CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 If a file is deleted in the normal way, the operating system marks it as deleted in the file system only, without removing the actual contents.
 When distributing data carriers, this must be taken into account accordingly, since otherwise z.
 For example, deleted intermediate versions or temporary files could be recovered by the recipient.
 In addition, many applications have the problem that the respective program when editing a file does not consistently overwrite the used memory space with application data, so that gaps can arise that may also contain old data.

 So sensitive information files should not be edited directly on a redistributable.
-Instead, the final version of the file should be copied to a volume deleted before and after use before discarding, in accordance with OPS.1.2.3.M8 Physical Disk Erase.
+Instead, the final version of the file should be copied to a volume deleted before and after use before discarding, as per OPS.1.2.3.M8 Physical Disk Erase.

 In addition, special features of the file system used must be taken into account.
 The Windows file system NTFS, for example, stores the contents of very small files (up to about 700 bytes) directly in the NTFS management structure, the so-called Master File Table (MFT).
 Files of this size are often configuration settings or meta-information.
 If these files grow later, the original contents in the MFT may be preserved.
 In addition, NTFS may store information in Alternate Data Streams (ADS) that are not directly visible.
 In the case of sensitive information, disclosure is normally undesirable.
 ADS can be viewed and removed with special tools, or the file can be copied to a file system that does not support ADS (such as FAT32 or exFAT).